ManicodeSecurity/Defending-DevOps/README.md

 ### Defending Modern DevOps Environments

-This repository contains all of the labs for the Manicode "Defending Modern DevOps Course"
+This repository contains all of the labs for the two-day "Defending Modern DevOps Course"

-# Agenda:
-001-Lab-Setup

-002-Containerizing-An-Application

-003-K8S-Cluster-Setup

-004-K8S-Cluster-Authentication

-005-K8S-Dashboard

-006-Pod-Security-Policy

-007-Istio

-008-K8S-Cluster-Secrets

-009-Kube-Logs

-010-Security-Pipeline

-DEMO-Attacking-Kubelet

-Finale

 ## Useful `kubectl` Commands
 Helpful `kubectl` commands to interact with your cluster and its components: